unpush/typist/lib/m.typ

 (3) Nine-letter words (j to z)\I
 Dear Gertrude,

      This letter has no reference to shipments which you have so kindly purchased from me in the past.
-Rather, as you are returning to this territory by September, our president has re- quested me as secretary to ask that you make a statement before our club the first Wednesday.
+Rather, as you are returning to this territory by September, our president has requested me as secretary to ask that you make a statement before our club the first Wednesday.

      Let me say something of the questions we have been receiving for the year.
 Recently I read that the old principle today still applies.
 It is wonderful what our new knowledge has surprised us into regarding as necessary for ourselves--sometimes things not even mentioned yesterday.

      Will you therefore represent this new deal and present the situation to us in principle, sincerely, as you see it?
-Other- wise, if you cannot make this provision now, I shall be glad to call upon you later.
+Otherwise, if you cannot make this provision now, I shall be glad to call upon you later.

 Yours sincerely,\P
 (4) Ten-letter words (a to z)\I
 Dear Alex,

-     We are especially interested in the settlement run by a new department at the University.
+     We are especially interested in the settlement run by a new depart- ment at the University.
 We appreciate the importance of its additional study to understand impossible conditions in the poor parts of our city, and its use for adjustment of some particular boy or girl.
 Have you read our memorandum in this connection?

      Our city is absolutely too big.
-With the automobile we can distribute every person to his home along a line, our wide road, run far out from the city.
-The difference between country and city grows less and less, in accordance with such use of the auto- mobile.
+With the automobile we can distrib- ute every person to his home along a line, our wide road, run far out from the city.
+The difference between country and city grows less and less, in accordance with such use of the automobile.

      Concerning our collection of any remittance from you, this would serve to form a Conference which would develop everything that can make city governments bring full and rich experience to all.

 Sincerely yours,\P
 (5) Eleven- to fourteen-letter words (a to z)\I